breck7/lab.treenotation.org/apply.md

 ### How much experience do I need?

 Accepted applicants will likely have 10-50+ years of experience, though every application will be considered.
-If you have less than 10 years of experience, consider applying for the (Tree Notation Lab Internship Program)[https://github.com/treenotation/lab.treenotation.org/blob/master/applyForInternshipProgram.md].
+If you have less than 10 years of experience, consider applying for the [Tree Notation Lab Internship Program](https://github.com/treenotation/lab.treenotation.org/blob/master/applyForInternshipProgram.md).

 ### Do I need to be in Hawaii?